 Technology advancements leave certain people behind.

-The industrial revolution that took place in the 18th century and post-world war II is prove to this.
+The industrial revolution that took place in the 18th century and post-world war II is proof to this.
 Previously agrarian, rural societies in Europe and USA became industrial and urban.
 Steam engines, powered machinery, factories and mass production replaced skilled workers and artisans.
 Today, people argue platforms like Uber are generating new income opportunities, but a recent court ruling where Uber was fined $20m for misleading drivers with inflated wages reveals a darker secret.

 Walk down the streets of San Francisco and you’ll notice the stark inequalities that exist daily – the homeless man next to the new, shiny Salesforce building.
 Gentrification is part and parcel of the technology industry, and the startup world.
 The winner-takes-all dynamics of the digital economy is contributing to highly monopolistic markets, where companies like Facebook, Google, Apple and Amazon are not only pushing out incumbent industries but also creating high-paying jobs that are available to very specific people with certain skill sets.
 And the advent of AI – where is that going to leave us?
 Will it destroy jobs or create more jobs than it replaces?
 And if so, will it only continue to do so for a certain sect of society?